-Florida State University in 2017-2018
+Florida State University in 2018-19

-FSU's rankings and achievements during fiscal year 2017-2018 include:
+FSU's rankings and achievements during fiscal year 2018-19 include:

-- Florida State University vaulted seven spots to No. 26 among national public universities in the latest U.S. News & World Report rankings-the biggest single-year improvement in University history - FSU was ranked by Kiplinger's Personal Finance as the 4th best value among public colleges for out-of-state students, an eight-place jump over last year - Florida State was recognized for a third consecutive year by INSIGHT Into Diversity magazine as a "Diversity Champion" in higher education - Florida State is one of the nation's top research institutions for producing Fulbright U.S. Scholars and students with a record eight FSU faculty members, and six students earning prestigious Fulbright awards - The National Science Foundation extended its commitment to continue operating the National High Magnetic Field Laboratory at the University with a five-year, \$184 million award renewal - For the sixth consecutive year, FSU placed in the top two most efficient universities, according to U.S. News & World Report - The FSU softball team won the College World Series and NCAA National Championship
+- Florida State University soared eight spots to No. 18 among national public universities in the latest U.S. News & World Report rankings-the greatest single-year improvement in University history - Florida State's four-year graduation rate of 72 percent ranks among the Top 10 public universities in the country and is No. 1 in Florida - FSU was ranked by Kiplinger's Personal Finance as the 9th best value among public colleges and the 3rd best value for out-of-state students - Florida State was recognized for a fourth consecutive year by INSIGHT Into Diversity magazine as a "Diversity Champion" in higher education - Florida State is one of the nation's top research institutions for producing Fulbright U.S. Scholars and students with a record nine FSU faculty members, and ten students earning prestigious Fulbright awards - Florida State University researchers received a record level of funding from Federal, State, and private sources, bringing in \$233.6 million to the University to support investigations into areas such as health sciences, high energy physics, and marine biology - Florida State University's world-renowned Marching Chiefs were the only collegiate band to participate in France's official D-Day Normandy Parade, marking the 75th anniversary of the bold mission and honoring the brave soldiers who helped win World War II - FSU's Women's soccer team won the College Cup and claimed its second NCAA National Championship title